 Oriental Lilies are the classic "late bloomer."
 These stunning flowering bulbs bloom after Asiatic Lilies, continuing the Lily parade in the landscape well into the season.
 Growing Oriental Lilies is fairly easy provided you have a well-prepared site for bulbs, plenty of sunlight, and good drainage.
 Some of the most magnificent flowers in the Lily family are in this large group of species and cultivars.

 Asiatic and Oriental are two of the most popular forms of True Lilies available.
-Asiatic Lilies bloom from June to July, while Oriental bulbs start to appear in August.
+Asiatic Lilies bloom from June to July, while Oriental bulbs appear in August.
 Both are quite easy to grow with thick, rigid stems, strappy leaves, and showy flowers.
 Oriental Lily cultivars, however, tend to have larger flowers.
-Orientals also thrive in colder regions and can tolerate less than ideal soil conditions.
+Orientals also thrive in colder regions and tolerate less than ideal soil conditions.

 Oriental Lilies are larger than their Asian counterpart and very fragrant, making them popular additions to the cut flower garden.
 Many Oriental Lilies may grow 3 to 6 feet (0.9 to 1.8 m) in height, much taller than Asiatic Lilies.